Information scrambling in quantum walks: Discrete-time formulation of Krylov complexity: Introduction

 Experimentally tunable toy models serve as valuable tools for investigating different phenomena from theoretical physics.
 One such tool, which we will pursue in this work, is the quantum walk --- a quantum version of the classical random walk\,\cite{venegas-andraca_quantum_2012,ambainis_quantum_2003}.
-Specifically, we examine discrete-time quantum walks, which have been previously employed to simulate controlled dynamics in quantum systems\,\cite{oka_breakdown_2005,PhysRevLett.121.260501,PhysRevLett.124.050502} and to construct quantum algorithms\,\cite{ambainis_quantum_2003}.
+Specifically, we examine discrete-time quantum walks, which were previously employed to simulate controlled dynamics in quantum systems\,\cite{oka_breakdown_2005,PhysRevLett.121.260501,PhysRevLett.124.050502} and to construct quantum algorithms\,\cite{ambainis_quantum_2003}.
 These quantum walks are implemented experimentally using both lattice-based quantum systems and circuit-based quantum processors\,\cite{manouchehriPhysicalImplementationQuantum2014a,doi:10.1126/science.1174436,doi:10.1126/science.1231440}.
 The adaptability of quantum walks, allowing for the experimental modeling of various phenomena like topological effects\,\cite{PhysRevLett.124.050502,wuTopologicalQuantumWalks2019a}, therefore, also positions them as a promising platform for studying scrambling.

-In this article, we study the out-of-time-ordered correlator (OTOC) and K-complexity for different operators in the exactly-solvable one-dimensional discrete-time quantum walk.
-Our study of OTOC for different spin operators shows universal ``shell-like'' structure so as the wavefront passes, the OTOC goes to zero in the long-time limit, in other words, operator has no support on the site, implying absence of scrambling (See Fig.~\ref{fig:illu}).
-On the other hand, we show that K-complexity grows linearly in time, akin to approximate orthonorgonality of operator at each time-step.
-We further study the effect of disorder which generally results in slowdown of information scrambling.
-In both spatial and temporal disorder, the shape of light-cone deforms showing no scrambling beyond localization length.
-The K-complexity growth transit from linear to sub-linear showing saturation at late-times reflecting the localization of operator.
+In this article, we study the out-of-time-ordered correlator (OTOC) and K-complexity for different operators in the exactly solvable one-dimensional discrete-time quantum walk.
+Our study of OTOC for different spin operators shows a universal ``shell-like'' structure so as the wavefront passes, the OTOC goes to zero in the long-time limit, in other words, the operator has no support on the site, implying the absence of scrambling (see Fig.~\ref{fig:illu}).
+On the other hand, we show that K-complexity grows linearly in time, akin to the approximate orthonorgonality of operator at each time-step.
+We further study the effect of disorder which generally results in the slowdown of information scrambling.
+In both spatial and temporal disorder, the shape of the light-cone deforms showing no scrambling beyond localization length.
+The K-complexity growth transititions from linear to sub-linear showing saturation at late times, thus reflecting the localization of the operator.